reactjs/React.NET/site/jekyll/getting-started/aspnetcore.md

 ---
 id: aspnetcore
 layout: docs
-title: Getting Started on ASP.NET Core
+title: Getting Started (ASP.NET Core)
 ---

+Just want to see the code?
+Check out the [sample project](https://github.com/reactjs/React.NET/tree/master/src/React.Sample.Webpack.CoreMvc).

 This guide covers enabling server-side rendering and Babel compilation.
 Getting started with ReactJS.NET on ASP.NET Core requires a few more steps compared to previous versions of ASP.NET and MVC.
-If you want a step-by-step guide on configuring a brand new site, see [the ReactJS.NET tutorial for ASP.NET Core](/getting-started/tutorial.html).
+If you want a step-by-step guide on configuring a brand new site, see [the ReactJS.NET tutorial for ASP.NET Core](/tutorials/aspnetcore.html).

 ReactJS.NET requires Visual Studio 2015 and ASP.NET Core RTM (final release).
 It is recommended to use .NET Framework, but ReactJS.NET also works with .NET Core.

 Install the `React.AspNet` package through NuGet.
 You will also need to install a JS engine to use (either V8 or ChakraCore are recommended).
 See the [JSEngineSwitcher docs](https://github.com/Taritsyn/JavaScriptEngineSwitcher/wiki/Registration-of-JS-engines) for more information.
 After these packages are installed, ReactJS.NET needs to be initialised in your `Startup.cs` file (unfortunately this can not be done automatically like in previous versions of ASP.NET with WebActivator).

 At the top of Startup.cs, add: